In the following guide, I want to show you some of the best strategies to teach listening skills for the IELTS test.

 Follow the Rules

-The rules of the test are clear with how many words to use and the time limit and so on.
+The rules of the test are clear on how many words to use and the time limit and so on.

 Abide by rules and do not deviate from them.